 9. Paper shopping bags

 You’ve gotta love capitalism.
 Fanatical collectors will pay a premium for used shopping bags from desirable retailers.
 If you’re a packrat, start digging.
-On Ebay, four vintage shopping bags from Macy’s recently sold for $19.99, and eight Starbucks bags from the 2014-2019 era sold for $7.49.
+On eBay, four vintage shopping bags from Macy’s have sold for $19.99, and eight Starbucks bags from the 2014-2019 era sold for $7.49.
 Bags from exclusive retailers like Gucci and Kate Spade can bring much more.